yimuchen/yimuchen.github.io/_posts/2016-07-07-IntroductionToConfidenceLevel.md

 layout: post
 title: Introduction to the Confidence Level Diagram
 description: Understanding how to interpret results and simple explanations as to what is being calculated
-tags: [mathematics, statistics, particle physics]
+tags: [mathematics, statistics, physics ,particle physics]
 modified: 2016-07-07
 image:
   feature: thoughts.jpg